IRCAD-IHU/sight-doc/FAQ/FAQ-Sight.rst

 -  component approach
 -  signal-slot communication

-The framework is multi-platform and runs under Windows, Linux, and MacOS.
+The framework is multi-platform and runs under Windows and Linux.
 Building an application with Sight only requires to write one or several XML files.
 Its functionalities can be also extended by writing new components in C++, which is the coding language of the framework.